Arithmetic of Borcherds products: Introduction

-It is only in \S \ref{s:integrality} that we at last introduce integral models of orthogonal Shimura varieties, their special divisors, and their toroidal compactifications.
-Much of this material is drawn from \cite{mp:spin, mp:compactification, AGHMP-1, AGHMP-2}.
-The culmination of the discussion is Corollary \ref{cor:flatness by q}.
-This is an integral $q$-expansion principle that allows one to detect the flatness of the divisor of a rational section of $\bm{\omega}$ by examining its $q$-expansion.
+In \S \ref{s:integral q} we extend the theory of toroidal compactifications and $q$-expansions to our integral models, making use of the general theory of toroidal compactifications of Hodge type Shimura varieties found in \cite{mp:compactification}.
+The culmination of the discussion is Corollary \ref{cor:flatness by q}, which allows one to use $q$-expansions to detect the flatness of divisors of rational sections of $\bm{\omega}$ and its powers.

-Finally, in \S \ref{s:integral borcherds} we prove Theorem \ref{Theorem A}.
-As we have already indicated, the idea is to first prove the equality $\mathrm{div}(\bm{\psi}(f) ) = \mathcal{Z}(f)$ when $n\ge 5$, by proving that both divisors are flat.
-The general case then follows from our algebraic version of the embedding trick.
-The key result here is the pullback formula of Theorem \ref{thm:pullback}, which describes how special divisors on an orthogonal Shimura variety decompose when they are intersected with a smaller embedded orthogonal Shimura variety.
-Crucially for the embedding trick, this description does not assume that the divisors have proper intersection with the smaller Shimura variety.

-The modularity result of Theorem \ref{Theorem B}, and its extension to the group of metrized line bundles, is contained in \S \ref{s:modularity}.
-The argument here is identical to that used by Borcherds \cite{Bor:GKZ} to prove modularity in the complex fiber.
+Finally, in \S \ref{s:integral borcherds} we put everything together to prove Theorem \ref{bigthm:integral borcherds}.
+The modularity result of Theorem \ref{bigthm:modularity} (and its extension to the group of metrized line bundles) follows immediately from Theorem \ref{bigthm:integral borcherds} and the modularity criterion of Borcherds.